UtrechtUniversity/ricgraph/docs/ricgraph_as_server.md

   it](ricgraph_as_server.md#create-a-python-virtual-environment-and-install-ricgraph-in-it).
 * Login as user *root*.
 * Make sure Apache has been installed.
-* Make sure Certbot has been installed.
+* Recommended: Make sure Certbot has been installed.
   Execute:
   ```
   [Your Linux package install command] certbot python3-certbot-apache